vlad-qa-auto/LRUCache/readme.md

 LRU-cache was realized on Python 3.8 with two different approaches:
 1. By using `OrderedDict` from standard library `collections` is in folder _OrderedDict_.
 This solution is shorter and simpler for reading and maintaining.
-2. By using standard dictionary is in folder _Dict_.
+2. By using standard Python dictionary is in folder _Dict_.
 This solution does not depend on any library and can be used in a limited environment without extra libraries.

 Both solutions:
-- Have comparable runtime and usage of memory.
+- Have comparable complexity, runtime and usage of memory.
 - Designed as a child of `dict`/`OrderedDict` and can use methods of parent class.
 - Do not use third-party libraries.
 - Covered by unit-tests.